-Recommend a medical consultation for possible surgery
+#4.
+Recommend a surgery consultation for your snorer

 The only solution at this point may be surgery.
 Recommending a consultation with a physician will be in the best interests of the snorer.
 If a sleep study is performed and sleep apnea is identified, then a CPAP solution will avoid surgery.